Alex7k/Alex7k/README.md

 Hi.
 I'm a software developer from Switzerland.

-I value:
+I like:
 - curiosity
 - simplicity
 - dockerization
 - linux
-- security: threat modeling
-- privacy technology
+- security and privacy technology
 - FOSS
 - self-hosting